-Section 3: Key Threats and How We Can Help
+Section 3: Key Threats and How To Help

-This section is all about helping young people understand some of the key threats our coasts are facing and empowering them to take their own action to help protect them.
+This section is all about helping children understand some of the key threats our coasts are facing and empowering them to take their own action to help protect them.

 Even if you aren't by the sea there are plenty of activities you can do!